luyadev/luya/docs/guide1.0/app-module.md

 ## Example Module

-In our example we make a *TEAM Module* which has a frontend module part and admin moudl part.
+In our example we make a *TEAM Module* which has a frontend and admin module part.
 All admin modules have by defintion the suffix **admin**, the naming of the modules would look like this in our case:

 + team *Frontend* `modules/team/Module.php`
 + teamadmin *Admin* `modules/teamadmin/Module.php`